-To our disappointment, Jerry did not purchase the guitar but to our delight he decided to do a brand new guitar project and allowed us cart blanch in creating it.
-We were only afforded such design freedom if not for Jerry’s confidence in the fact that we understood clearly his personal parameters and needs as a musician.
+To our disappointment, Jerry did not purchase the guitar but to our delight he decided to do a brand new guitar project and allowed us carte blanche in creating it.
+We were only afforded such design freedom because of Jerry’s confidence in the fact that we understood clearly his personal parameters and needs as a musician.

-On the “Garcia” project, Doug speced out the entire inlay design subject matter and wood choice combinations.
+On the “Garcia” project, Doug spec’d out the entire inlay design subject matter and wood choice combinations.
 His artistic eye was impeccable at both.
-Doug executed all of the re-sawing and dimensioning of the wood components, I later bled the oils from the Coco Bolo and the Vermilion in preparation for lamination.
+Doug executed all of the re-sawing and dimensioning of the wood components.
+I later bled the oils from the Coco Bolo and the Vermilion in preparation before we engaged in laminating all the components.
 This included neck blank parts and the two body wing halves with their parts for the multi-lam sandwich.

-Yes, this design was originally neck through body construction.
-I had rough carved the full length Western Curly Maple/ Vermillion laminate neck blank and then the project sat for awhile.
-It wasn’t until I began the Pete Sears project that we realized Jerry’s guitar needed to be a set neck design, eliminating the neck through body intersection which could only interrupt the aesthetic visual beauty of the arched Coco Bolo top.
+Yes, this design was originally neck-through body construction.
+I had rough-carved the full length Western Curly Maple/ Vermillion laminate neck blank and then the project sat for a while.
+It wasn’t until I began the Pete Sears project that we realized Jerry’s guitar needed to be a set neck body design, eliminating the Maple neck-through body intersection, which could only interrupt the aesthetic visual beauty of the arched Coco Bolo top.

-“The Garcia” was my very first guitar design created in collaboration with Doug.
+“The Garcia” was one of my very first guitar designs created in collaboration with Doug.
 Together we designed a line of models during the years 1974 thru 1977.
-There was: The Pendulous, The Firedrake and The Garcia (Symmetrical and Asymmetrical versions).
+There was: The Pendulous (Front and Back), The Firedrake (Front and Back), and The Garcia (Symmetrical and Asymmetrical versions).
 We had built a few asymmetrical Garcia’s, one bass with an arched Purple Heart top went to Phil Lesh.
 Jerry’s “Garcia” was completed by Doug two years after I had left D.Irwin and Company.

-Following my departure from Irwin, I spent a few months working with Steve Klein who was gracious enough to put up with me while I was birthing an acoustic Spider Grinder Bass with an asymmetrical Kasha brace system.
+Following my departure from Irwin, I spent a few months working with Master Luthier Steve Klein who was gracious enough to put up with me while I was birthing a parabolic bowl acoustic Spider Grinder Bass with an asymmetrical Kasha brace system.